autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 ## Use Bayesian Optimization

-Apart from random search, we can use the scikit-optimize package as the searcher:
+Apart from random search, we can utilize [skopt](https://scikit-optimize.github.io/stable/) as the searcher, which performs a type of Bayesian Optimization.
+Basically, skopt will train a *surrogate model* to approximate the performance of the hyperparameter configurations.
+Whenever we observed the performance of a new set of hyperparameter, we update our posterior.
+In the next trial, we will try the configuration that best balances the exploitation and exploration tradeoffs.

 ```{.python .input}